newagehardcore/infocloud/README.md

 - Time machine mode: Users can rewind to view past states
 - Clear visual indicator when viewing historical vs. current data

+### Multiple News Sources
+- News aggregation from multiple sources:
+  - NewsAPI.org
+  - The Guardian
+  - The New York Times
+  - GNews
+  - TheNewsAPI
+- Deduplication of similar stories from different sources
+- Wider variety of perspectives and coverage

 ## Technical Implementation

 ### Framework and Architecture